 While specific guidelines and regulations vary by agency, the government acquisition lifecycle typically includes the following phases:

 Each stage in the lifecycle of a government acquisition presents its own challenges.
 If your role involves managing a program area (e.g., finance, human resources, information technology, legal), you may not be as familiar with procurement processes as your colleagues in contracting, yet you need to stay on top of where the goods and services are.
 Let’s explore the key facts and advice to beat the potential downfalls and ensure success.

-[ Learn from experts and your peers on how to simplify the process.
+[ Learn how to simplify the procurement process.
 Get the eBook: Streamlining Government Procurement with a Modern Acquisition Management Solution. ]

 Requirements management is the planning stage where the program manager defines the acquisition strategy before writing the acquisition management plan.
 The more accurately and comprehensively the requirements are defined, the better the outcome will be.
 Define requirements with care and diligence to ensure that all needs are captured and requirements are well defined and appropriately prioritized.